About Me

 philosophies and observations, as well as my positions in crypto

-venture, technology stocks, or distressed assets (largely small
+venture, technology stocks, or value stocks (largely small cap

-cap net-nets), all through the lens of concentrated value
+net-nets), all through the lens of concentrated value investing.

-investing.
-Occasionally interspersed are tidbits of my personal
+Occasionally interspersed are tidbits of my personal life.

 Working in venture capital, I've been fortunate to observe